-We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.
+We specialise in sole trader insurance and have helped thousands of self-employed tradies with their business insurance needs.

 Whilst we also look after plenty of larger businesses, sole traders and one-person companies are where it all started for us.